 THE FACTS From as early as 10 days after starting to breastfeed, you may feel a tingling sensation in your breasts when feeding bubba.
 It’s a sign of the let-down reflex, which occurs when the cells around the boobs contract to squeeze milk out.
 For some woman, simply thinking about, seeing or even hearing their baby cry can trigger it.

-WHAT YOU CAN DO It is unlikely for you to feel the reflex if you’re feeling anxious, tense, nervous and consuming too much alcohol, notes Dr Wong.
+WHAT YOU CAN DO It is unlikely for you to feel the reflex if you’re feeling anxious, tense, nervous, too exhausted and consuming too much alcohol, Lo notes.
 So try to calm yourself down before feeding your little one.
 Some mothers may not know what the symptoms of reflex are and therefore may have missed it.
-Dr Wong says, “We’ll usually need to sit with them and show when the let-down happens.”
+Lo says, “We’ll usually need to sit with them and show when the let-down happens.”

 5) Not leaking breastmilk